RESOURCE TYPE

 International Transportation Learning Center

-Santa Clara Valley Transportation Authority (VTA) Joint Workforce Investment (JWI) Program
+Santa Clara Valley Transportation Authority (VTA) Joint Workforce Investment Program

-The Joint Workforce Investment (JWI), established in 2006, is a joint labor management partnership between the Santa Clara Valley Transportation Authority (VTA) and the Amalgamated Transit Union Local 265 (ATU).
-Both organizations operate together as one “JWI” team.
-Three primary programs were brought together under the JWI initiative: the Maintenance Career Ladders Training Project (MCLTP), New Operator/Mentor Pilot Project, and Health and Wellness Project.
-This case study reviews details of the programs and data on their benefits.
+This case study examines the Joint Workforce Investment (JWI), established in 2006, which is a joint labor management partnership between the Santa Clara Valley Transportation Authority (VTA) and the Amalgamated Transit Union Local 265 (ATU).
+It includes discussion of three primary programs brought together under the JWI initiative: the Maintenance Career Ladders Training Project (MCLTP), New Operator/Mentor Pilot Project, and Health and Wellness Project.

 ICF International